 Additionally, several robo-advisors, including Wealthsimple or Nest Wealth, allow you to schedule automatic deposits into your investment account without any additional fees.
 With a robo advisor like Wealthsimple (our top choice), you can set up a bi-monthly, month-to-month, or a per week program to deposit money.
 Then you just sit back and watch the money pile grow!
-Here’s a bonus to help you get started: Young and Thrifty readers get an exclusive $50 cash bonus deposited into their account when they open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.
+Here’s a bonus to help you get started: for a limited time, Young & Thrifty readers get an exclusive $50 cash bonus deposited into their account when they open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.

 Or to keep automatic investing low-cost, invest directly with a discount brokerage to avoid paying a hefty trade commission.
 Right now, you can get $50 in FREE trades from one of our absolute favourite discount brokerages, Questrade.

 Sign Up For Overflow by Wealthsimple

 If you want to turbocharge your savings, consider getting Overflow by Wealthsimple.
-A fantastic, (and free) feature, Overflow automatically invests excess money from your bank account into a Wealthsimple Invest or Save account.
+A fantastic, (and free) feature, Overflow automatically invests excess money from your bank account into a Wealthsimple Invest or Cash account.
 All you have to do is set an amount of cash you want to keep in your chequing account.
 Once a month, any money on top of that amount will be automatically deposited into your Wealthsimple Invest or Cash account.
 After the initial set up, you never have to lift a finger.
 Brilliant!